 Finder will let you rename the current startup disk, but you won't be able to rename any other startup disks that have an installation of Catalina or Big Sur because the System volume is mounted read-only.

-Solution: Unmount and remount the volume in Disk Utility, then you will be allowed to change the volume name.
+Solution: Unmount and remount the volume in Disk Utility, then right-click on the volume in Disk Utility's sidebar and choose the option to rename the volume.

 We have reported this issue to Apple (FB8912480) and we are currently awaiting a response.